 The announcement of the closures marks the culmination of a decade-long grassroots effort to protect Chicago residents from the harmful pollution from these plants.
 For over ten years, community groups in Pilsen and Little Village, neighborhoods closest to the plants, have been on the forefront of the struggle, calling on City officials to clean up or shut down the plants.
 Ultimately, the victory came through the unified efforts of many of Chicago’s environmental and community groups brought together as the Chicago Clean Power Coalition.

 EJC and the Roots of the Chicago Clean Power Coalition

 In 2009, the Eco-Justice Collaborative led an educational delegation to West Virginia to view the devastation of mountaintop removal coal mining.
-Strategically, EJC invited members of the Little Village Environmental Justice Organization and Alderman Joe Moore (49th Ward) in hopes of making links between rural communities affected by coal mining and those urban areas bearing the brunt of coal combustion pollution.
+Strategically, EJC invited members of the Little Village Environmental Justice Organization, Pilsen Environmental Rights and Reform Organization, and Alderman Joe Moore (49th Ward) in hopes of making links between rural communities affected by coal mining and those urban areas bearing the brunt of coal combustion pollution.